-The aim of the course is to provide participants with an understanding of applying gender perspective in the security sector and the importance of application of gender perspective on Peace Support Operations, as well as of Prevention Sexual Violence in Conflict.
+The aim of the course is to provide participants with an understanding of applying a gender perspective in the security sector and the importance of the application of gender perspective on peace support operations, as well as of the prevention of sexual violence in conflict.

-- Comprehend the value of an integrated gender perspective in PSO;
+- Explain the importance of gender perspective implementation through all phases of PSO;

-This course is based on the resident NATO accredited Utility of Gender in PSO Course (ePrime: ACT.653; ETOC: GEN-GO-21324).
+This course is based on the resident NATO-approved Utility of Gender in PSO Course (ePrime: ACT.653; ETOC: GEN-GO-21324).
 The Course is delivered by national and international instructors and subject matter experts.